ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 [22]{.pnum} *Remarks:*
 The expression inside `explicit` is equivalent to: `! is_convertible_v<typename LayoutRightPaddedMapping::extents_type, extents_type>`.

-<i>[Note:</i> Neither mapping uses the padding stride
+<i>[Note:</i> Neither the input mapping nor the mapping to be constructed
-in the rank-0 or rank-1 case, so the padding stride does not affect either the constraints or the preconditions. <i>-- end note]</i>
+uses the padding stride in the rank-0 or rank-1 case, so the padding stride does not affect either the constraints or the preconditions. <i>-- end note]</i>

 ### Observers [mdspan.layout.leftpadded.obs]